-- the College Principal, all staff, including casual relief staff and volunteers. - all students, who require any form of medication (over the counter or prescription) to be administered at the College or during College activities. - parents/guardians/carers of students, who require medication to be administered during the school day or College activities.
+- the College Principal, all staff, including casual relief staff and volunteers on all campuses. - all students, who require any form of medication (over the counter or prescription) to be administered at the College or during College activities. - parents/guardians/carers of students, who require medication to be administered during the school day or College activities.